bytewax/bytewax/docs/articles/reference/migration.md

 ### Window Metadata

-Window operators now emit `WindowMetadata` objects downstream.
+Window operators now emit {py:obj}`~bytewax.operators.window.WindowMetadata` objects downstream.
 These objects can be used to introspect the open_time and close_time of windows.
 This changes the output type of windowing operators from a stream of: `(key, values)` to a stream of `(key, (metadata, values))`.

 ### Recovery flags